-- (a) No Chairman or member of the Agency shall: - (i) take an active part in political campaigns for election to public office of the Tribe; - (ii) use his official authority or influence for the purpose of interfering with or affecting the result of an election to public office of the Tribe;
+(a) No Chairman or member of the Agency and no Regulator shall:

+(i) take an active part in political campaigns for election to public office of the Tribe;

+(ii) use his official authority or influence for the purpose of interfering with or affecting the result of an election to public office of the Tribe;

-- (iii) knowingly solicit, accept, or receive a political contribution from any person; - (iv) run for the nomination or as a candidate for election to public office of the Tribe; or - (v) knowingly solicit or discourage the participation in any tribal political activity of any person who-- - (A) has an application for any compensation, grant, contract, ruling, license, permit, or certificate pending before the Agency; or - (B) is the subject of or a participant in an ongoing audit, investigation, or enforcement action being carried out by the Agency. - (vi) Subject to subsection (b), an individual retains the right to vote as he or she chooses and to express his or her opinion on political subjects and candidates. - (b) No gaming employee, including the Manager and independent contractors, and no employee or member of the Agency, including the Chairman, shall engage in political activity while that person is on duty; in any room or building occupied in the discharge of the person's official duties; while wearing a uniform or official insignia identifying the office or position of the Agency employee, manager, member, or Chairman; or using any vehicle owned or leased by the Agency, or use any equipment or property of the Tribe or the Agency for the purpose of engaging in or promoting political activity. - (c) Any individual who violates this section shall be removed from his or her position or otherwise disciplined in the sole discretion of the Council or its designee, except with respect to employees or contractors of the Agency, who shall be removed or otherwise disciplined in the sole discretion of the Agency or its designee, pursuant to personnel rules established by the Council or the Agency.
+(iii) knowingly solicit, accept, or receive a political contribution from any person;

+(iv) run for the nomination or as a candidate for election to public office of the Tribe; or

+(v) knowingly solicit or discourage the participation in any tribal political activity of any person who--

+(A) has an application for any compensation, grant, contract, ruling, license, permit, or certificate pending before the Agency; or

+(B) is the subject of or a participant in an ongoing audit, investigation, or enforcement action being carried out by the Agency.

+(vi) Subject to subsection (b), an individual retains the right to vote as he or she chooses and to express his or her opinion on political subjects and candidates.

+(b) No gaming employee, including the Manager and independent contractors, and no employee or member of the Agency, including the Chairman, and no Regulator shall engage in political activity while that person is on duty; in any room or building occupied in the discharge of the person's official duties; while wearing a uniform or official insignia identifying the office or position of the Agency employee, manager, member, or Chairman; or using any vehicle owned or leased by the Agency, or use any equipment or property of the Tribe or the Agency for the purpose of engaging in or promoting political activity.

+(c) Any individual who violates this section shall be removed from his or her position or otherwise disciplined in the sole discretion of the Council or its designee, except with respect to employees or contractors of the Agency, who shall be removed or otherwise disciplined in the sole discretion of the Agency or its designee, pursuant to personnel rules established by the Council or the Agency, and except with respect to the Regulator, whose removal or discipline shall be consistent with the provisions of Section 404 (b) (iii) of this Code and the Secretarial procedures.

-SECTION 408.
-Standards of conduct for Chairman and members of Agency
+SECTION 409 - Standards of conduct for Chairman and members of Agency and Regulator.

-- (a) Policy.
-The Chairman and members of the Agency shall maintain high standards of honesty, integrity and impartiality and shall avoid any actions which could reflect adversely on the Northern Arapaho Tribe or jeopardize their fitness for office or effectiveness in dealing with other tribal officials, other governments or entities, or with the public. - (b) No Interest in Contracts.
-No Chairman or member of the
+(a) Policy.
+The Chairman and members of the Agency and the Regulator shall maintain high standards of honesty, integrity and impartiality and shall avoid any actions which could reflect adversely on the Northern Arapaho Tribe or jeopardize their fitness for office or effectiveness in dealing with other tribal officials, other governments or entities, or with the public.

-Agency shall be financially interested in any contract, grant, work, business, or other particular matter administered or controlled by the Agency or the Tribe, unless such activity is conducted by competitive bid process with such official first disclosing his/her interest and thereafter having no participation in the decision on that contract, grant, work, business, or matter or the performance thereof.
+(b) No Interest in Contracts.
+No Chairman or member of the Agency and no Regulator shall be financially interested in any contract, grant, work, business, or other particular matter administered or controlled by the Agency or the Tribe, unless such activity is conducted by competitive bid process with such official first disclosing his/her interest and thereafter having no participation in the decision on that contract, grant, work, business, or matter or the performance thereof.